GSA/centers-of-excellence/_pages/mission.md

 title: Our Mission
 permalink: /mission/
 description: ""
-deck: 'To Accelerate IT modernization to improve the citizen experience, improve outcomes and reduce legacy IT spending across the government.'
+deck: 'To accelerate IT modernization to improve the citizen experience, improve outcomes and reduce legacy IT spending across the government.'
 ---